widcardw/obsidian-asciimath/README.md

 You can write math formulas with the syntax of [asciimath](http://asciimath.org).
 I've recently refactored the library, and you can refer to [asciimath-parser](https://github.com/widcardw/asciimath-parser) and [its online demo](https://asciimath.widcard.win).

+**Warning**: Some of the rules are not exactly consistent with http://asciimath.org, especially the matrix.
+For more information, please refer to https://asciimath.widcard.win.

 #### Code block

 ~~~text